Discover more from Weekend Wisdom - Dan Isaacman

 Our world is constantly in a state of change.

-We benefit from the many innovations from the past as we dream up new and exciting creations for the future.
+We benefit from many past innovations as we dream up new and exciting creations for the future.

-We associate creativity with the fringes of society, locked up in a room with paint and canvas.
+We associate creativity with the fringes of society, locked up in a room with paint and canvas, but creativity exists everywhere.

 The foundation of creation is often hidden and guarded to remain “behind the curtain”.